mkozturk/turkishnames/README.md

 SERVET | 30728 | 10998 | 41726
 SERIF | 35247 | 5892 | 41139
 NUR | 3286 | 35213 | 38499

+The names above are sorted according to their overall count.
+However, many of them are biased toward being male names.
+Alternatively, one can sort them according to some "equality score", which I define as 1 - |males - females|/total.
+So if a name is carried by an equal number of people in each gender its score is 1.
+If there is a strong bias for one gender, its score is close to 0.

+Here are the first 20 unisex names sorted according to the equality score.
+We